CIROH-UA/ngiab-cal/README.md

 ```

 ### Model Parameters
-The file defines parameters for both CFE (Conceptual Functional Equivalent) and NoahOWP (Noah One Water Protocol) hydrologic models:
+The file defines parameters for both CFE (Conceptual Functional Equivalent) and Noah-OWP-Modular (an extended, refactored version of the Noah-MP land surface model) hydrologic models:

 ```yaml
 CFE: